Below are frequently asked questions about eligibility, expectations and the application and selection process.

 Contact us at least one week in advance of the deadline with any clarifying questions about your application.

 How will the coronavirus pandemic affect the fellowship?

 Because leadership and innovation are most needed in times like these, the LAF Fellowship program will proceed during the COVID-19 pandemic.
 Much of the fellowship takes place remotely even without the pandemic.
 In terms of the three residencies and final symposium, LAF will monitor public health information and local guidance to determine whether it is safe and appropriate to hold these as in-person events.
 For any residency that is held virtually, LAF will not provide the Fellows with a travel and lodging stipend.
 For any in-person events, the health-related circumstances of each Fellow will be taken into consideration and virtual alternatives will be provided, as appropriate.

 The ability of applicants to pursue their projects during the pandemic will be considered in the selection process.
-As such, projects that center around in-person events, activities, or mass gatherings may not be as competitive for the 2021-2022 fellowship year.
 That being said, the point of the LAF Fellowship is to take a step back to reflect and gather input, and as a result, many of the Fellows’ projects evolve or shift from what was originally envisioned.
 Not pursuing a project exactly as planned is a natural part of the process.

 Can a team, rather than an individual, apply for a Fellowship?

 Only individuals, not teams, can apply for the LAF Fellowship and participate in the residencies and monthly calls.
 However, the proposed project may be a team or group project, provided that the applicant is the team lead and meets the eligibility requirements.
 If selected, the LAF Fellow may choose to share the $25,000 award among team members.